The 5 building blocks of continuous resilience

 The goal of continuous resilience is to minimise disruption to critical business services, and the impact this has on your customers; and your bottom line - and according to IDC, the true cost of downtime exceeds $250m a year for Tier 1 banks.

-Digital Platform Conductors bring together visibility, automation, composability and codification of skills to help you focus on delighting your customers and set you up for a resilient future - whatever it throws at you.
+A Resilience Readiness Assessment will look at technical aspects of your estate, such as visibility, automation, composability and codification of skills, as well as strategic business dimensions like Regulation and ESG, to help set you up for a continuously resilient future - whatever it throws at you.

 Digital Platform Conductors